Bachelor of Business Administration – Accounting

 - How do I contact my Co-operative Education coordinator?

 A variety of excellent opportunities exist for Accounting Co-op students in a number of industries.
-Employers include government, financial services, oil and gas, accounting, insurance and transportation companies.
+Employers include government, financial services, oil and gas, accounting and transportation companies.
 While most of the work term positions are located in Calgary, students can relocate throughout Alberta or across Canada in order to secure a work term position.

 Accounting students have held positions such as: